-The room looked exactly how I expected it would.
-According to the website, the room size is 58 meters squared, plenty big for our needs (although keep in mind that for some reason, the floor plan on the website is wrong).
+The suite looked exactly how I expected it would.
+According to the website, the suite size is 58 meters squared, plenty big for our needs (although keep in mind that for some reason, the floor plan on the website is wrong).
 It included two bedrooms, two bathrooms, and a living room.
 There was cute art on the walls throughout the suite.

 The first room you walk into is the living room, which was comfortable, and included a flat-screen TV.
 There was also a balcony, which we didn’t use, and did not have the best view.
 But it is nice that it is there at all.